Y2Kuwu/Slot_machine1-/README.md

 Overcomplicating steps.
 Prioritizing elements appropriately and initial structure.
 Some issues layering images png vs. jpg
+Had a way to generate new visible play combos, deleted code..

 Future commits, fixes, and enhancements will include:
--Toggled lights upon win , lose , or idle before play -Sound effects for button presses and handle (arm) pulls -Feature to add rarely called bonus column(end column on right) -*if not complete* Symbols update with each pull
+-Toggled lights upon win , lose , or idle before play -Sound effects for button presses and handle (arm) pulls -Feature to add rarely called bonus column(end column on right) -Spinning effect of symbols
+-Images not updating, may have deleted the lines for that.

+-*if not complete* Symbols are replaced by new

 Resources used:
 MDN, stackOverflow, w3schools, notes